anshultaak/Diagram/tst/README.md

 ### Fargate:
 * Initially, an ECS Fargate cluster is created in a region.
 That cluster is created under two private subnets and those private subnets are connected to a public subnet through a NAT gateway.
 A security group is also attached to the ECS cluster.
+* It created an Application Load Balancer for application access on the internet.
+Under the ALB, two target groups were created and attached to the ECS container through the private IP of the container.
 * Two security groups are also created; one is connected with ECS and another one is connected with ALB to enable ports 80 and 443 for accessing the application on the internet.

 ### Pulse-rds: